 Cell phones are so pervasive that it is abnormal for anyone to leave their house without their phone.
 They are so common that it is also growing increasingly common for video footage of incidents and criminal activity to be used in court.

 However, not all cell phone video footage is admissible.
-Here is more about when you might utilize cell phone video, when cell video is admissible when it isn’t, and other important details about preparing a defense with cell phone video.
+In this article, criminal defense attorney Ben Luftman provides more information about when you might utilize cell phone video, when cell video is admissible in court in Ohio, when it isn’t, and other important details about preparing a defense with cell phone video.

 Cell phone video could provide valuable evidence to support your case if you are accused of a criminal offense.
 Some common crimes caught on cell phone videos include:

 - Sexual assault

 - Domestic violence

 When is Cell Phone Video Admissible in Ohio?

 Keep in mind that cell phone video may not always be admissible.
 You need to evaluate specific considerations before presenting cell phone video footage as evidence in court.
 Some of these factors include: